Don Maynard

 Maynard was a four-time AFL All-Star and played for the Super Bowl III champions.
 The Jets retired Maynard's No. 13 in his honor.
 He was inducted into the Pro Football Hall of Fame and included on the AFL All-Time Team.

 Nicknamed "Country", the quick and sure-handed Maynard was perhaps the most productive receiver of his day, setting career records for total receiving yards as well as yards per reception.

 Early life

-Maynard grew up in Texas.
-His father was a cotton broker, and with the family constantly moving, Maynard attended 13 schools, including five high schools.
+Donald Rogers Maynard was born on January 25, 1935 in Crosbyton, Texas.
+Maynard's family constantly moved around West Texas, with Maynard attended 13 schools, including five high schools.
 As a senior at Colorado City High School in Colorado City, Texas, he lettered in football, basketball, and track.

 College career

 Maynard played collegiately for Rice University (one year), then for Texas Western College (now the University of Texas at El Paso).
 In three seasons (1954–56) with the Miners, he caught only 28 passes but averaged 27.6 yards per reception and recorded 10 touchdowns.
 As a running back, he had 843 yards rushing on 154 attempts for a 5.4 average and also returned punts and kickoffs.
 He amassed 2,283 all-purpose yards, while also intercepting 10 passes playing defensive back.